dhh1128/codecraft.co/taming-side-agreements.md

 First, <em>sunshine helps</em>.
 The more light you can shine on the dark corners of an interaction, the less likely it is that side agreements will surprise you.
 World-class API documentation (Microsoft's Win32 KB, Oracle's java docs, the full posix standard) makes a concerted effort to expose many of the subtleties I listed above, although I think <a href="mountains-molehills-and-markedness.md" title="Mountains, Molehills, and Markedness">"marks" feature</a> that I'm building for the <code>intent</code> programming language lights up all kinds of nether regions that lurk in perpetual gloom.

 Second, <em>auditors [automated tests] are vital</em>.
-It's popular in some circles to say that you only need to test the public interface to a class/module--and in theory, I agree.
+It's popular in some circles to say that you only need to t the public interface to a class/module--and in theory, I agree.
 But remember that the true breadth of the interface you're coding against goes well beyond function signatures.
 A human auditor is pretty useless if she or he only checks the obvious stuff.
 Make your tests thorough.

 Third, <em>we need whistleblowers</em>.
-I have previously written about <a href="dont-forget-the-circuit-breakers.md" title="Don’t forget the circuit breakers">circuit breakers</a> in code.
+I have previously written about <a href="dont-forget-the-circuit-breakers.md" title="Don’t forget the circuit breakers">cuit breakers</a> in code.
 We need ways to find out that everything isn't working right--ways that are smarter than log files that get ignored until we have a full-blown crisis.

 Fourth, <em>the size of your accounting staff depends on the scale of your operation</em>.
 In other words, be <a href="architects-manage-risk-like-a-vegas-bookie.md" title="Architects: manage risk like a Vegas bookie">manage it wisely</a> as part of your architecture.